 Just know that the castle was by far the most expensive thing we did in Ireland.

-While my husband and son went on a Hawk Walk at Ireland’s first school of Falconry (which was simply unbelievable, just ask my son!), my two girls went on a trail horsehide.
+While my son went on a Hawk Walk at Ireland’s first school of Falconry (which was simply unbelievable, just ask my son!), my two girls went on a trail horsehide.
 My oldest daughter and I enjoyed the fire at the main house, and then we all reunited to battle it out with an archery competition.
 And of course, we had to end our visit with high tea.